peejaywk/VinylRack/testing.md

 #### Test Notes
 Clicking on the New In link on the navigation bar displayed the correct items on the new in page.
 These were confirmed to be the last eight products added to the site.

+Tests performed using  Chrome, Firefox, Opera, Edge & Safari desktop browsers.
+Repeated tests using a Samsung Galaxy S8 mobile device with no issues.

 #### Test Results
 * **PASS**